WxxShirley/WxxShirley/README.md

-My name is Xixi,a senior student major in CS@Fudan.
+👋 My name is Xixi,a senior student@Fudan, previous SWE intern@Microsoft.

 🌈 Interested in **Full stack developement** and **Data mining**.